 What do you wish you’d started doing earlier?

-Eating my face off, haha.
+Eating my face off, haha!
 It’s only been in the last few months that I have really gained an appreciation for the massive effect overeating can have on your success in gaining muscle and strength.
 I know that must seem ridiculous – I’ve been writing about strength training and nutrition as an avocation and vocation for the last decade, and training hard since 1993, so it must have dawned on me prior, right?
 Not so.
-I’m not alone in this either – I recently had a guy who outweighs me by 80 or 90 pounds tell me that he would get fat if he ate like I’ve been eating for the last few months.
+I’m not alone in this either.
+I recently had a guy who outweighs me by 80lbs or 90lbs tell me that he would get fat if he ate like I’ve been eating for the last few months.
 I think too many lifters fall into this trap.

 For anyone reading this, I’m not talking about IIFYM or any of that nonsense – I’m talking about Eddie Hall-style force feedings, and I focus on protein first, then fat and carbs.
 If you look at the best lifters of yore, they had massive appetites, and there was not a boiled chicken breast in sight.
 More food equals more strength.
 So I eat five times a day like it might be my last meal on Earth – a half pound of chicken, pork, beef, or venison in one dish or another (today it’s chicken shawarma with green skhug).
 Then I just out-train my diet by absolutely murdering myself in the gym and grow like I live next to a nuclear power plant.